 Australia's Uranium Mines

-There are three operating uranium mines in Australia, Ranger in NT, Olympic Dam and Beverley and Honeymoon in South Australia.
-A fifth is expected to start operation in 2013: on the Four Mile deposit close to Beverley, and with processing partly through the Beverley plant.
+There are four operating uranium mines in Australia: Ranger in NT, Olympic Dam, Beverley and Four Mile in South Australia.
+Four Mile has processing partly through the Beverley plant.
+Honeymoon was shut down in 2013 pending improved uranium prices.

 See also companion paper on Australia's Uranium Deposits and Prospective Mines.